The 3 key areas of information digital transformation:

 - Centralize all of your information sources to reduce the chance of missing business-critical insights

-- Ensuring interoperability across your information to maximize the use and value of your sources
+- Ensure interoperability across your information to maximize the use and value of your sources

 - Identify emerging trends, risks and threats as well as business opportunities easier than ever before